xingyizhao/TAMPERS/README.md

 ## Baselines
 To run the baselines, you can refer to [TextAttack](https://github.com/QData/TextAttack).

-Two issues should be claim here:
+Two issues should be claimed here:
 1.running bert attack will take long time in this package.
 See the issue [here](https://github.com/QData/TextAttack/issues/586).
 Therefore, we just follow the setting of
 [TextDefender](https://github.com/RockyLzy/TextDefender/blob/master/textattack/transformations/word_swap_masked_lm.py) and ignore word to replace is tokenized as multiple sub-words.